 - Students must be admitted to JBU as a traditional undergraduate in order to be eligible for college credit.
 Admission criteria:

 - 2.5 high school GPA (on a 4.0 scale) and either an ACT score of 20 or an SAT score of 950.

 - College transfers (24+ college credit hours after high school) require a 2.5 college GPA

-- Financial aid can be applied toward the cost of the JBU courses.
+- Federal financial aid can be applied toward the cost of the JBU courses.